Discrimination in Public Accommodations: Government Enforcement

 State and local governments must eliminate any eligibility criteria for participation in programs, activities, and services that screen out persons with disabilities, unless the government can establish that the requirements are necessary for the provision of the service, program, or activity.
 In addition, public facilities must ensure that individuals with disabilities are not excluded from services, programs, or activities because buildings are inaccessible.

 State and local agencies that provide emergency telephone services must provide "direct access" to individuals who rely on telecommunication display devices (TTD's pr TTY's) for the deaf, or computer modems for telephone communication.
 Companies offering telephone services to the general public must offer telephone relay services to individuals who use TTY's or similar devices.

 Intrastate complaints should be filed with that state.
 Interstate complaints should be filed with the Federal Communications Commission.

-Discrimination complaints about public facilities (other than Architectural Barriers Act complaints, see below) should be sent to:
+Discrimination complaints about public facilities (other than Architectural Barriers Act complaints) should be sent to: